Healthy Boundaries: The Importance of Saying No at Work

 Here are some tips on how to say no depending on who is asking.

 - If your boss is asking, I wouldn’t immediately say no. I would ask where this project falls in priority to the other projects on your plate.
 If you have something that is due to your boss tomorrow and your boss wants your help with this new to-do I would ask which one is the priority and renegotiate.
 You know can’t get both done so which one would your boss prefer to receive first?
 Then, give yourself some additional time to get the next project done without feeling too stressed out.

 - If your colleague is asking, ask questions and see what exactly they need and by when.
 If for some reason you can’t help, offer potential solutions for ways they can get the work done.
 Could an intern help or could you delegate to someone you manage instead?
 You may not be able to do the work with everything on your plate; however, offering up solutions shows that you are a team player.
 If you have the opportunity to assist you can say "I can help, but I have to finish this project for my boss first.
 Does that work for you?"

-It boils down to guarding your time by creating boundaries, providing alternative solutions so you can be seen as a team player and negotiating or renegotiating when things are due so that you aren’t pulling your hair out or headed for burn out.
+It boils down to guarding your time.
+Providing alternative solutions so you can be seen as a team player and negotiating when things are due so that you aren’t pulling your hair out or headed for burn out.

 Having healthy boundaries at both home and work are key to minimizing stress.

 How else do you say no at work?